greedymelon/inception/README.md

 <img src="https://github.com/greedymelon/inception/blob/main/images/structure.png" height="500" /><br>

 ## **How to run**
-clone this repository in your computer
+Clone this repository in your computer:
 ```
 git clone https://github.com/greedymelon/inception.git

 ```
-then we need to do some customizations:
+Perform some customizations:
-- change the PATH of our bind mount with the folder PATH in our machine.
+- Change the PATH of our bind mount with the folder PATH in your machine.
-    - In the docker-compose.yml and in the Makefile: modified "/your/folder/path" with the path of the folder
+  In the 'docker-compose.yml' and in the 'Makefile', replace "/your/folder/path" with the     actual path to your folder
-- fill the .env file:<br>
+- Fill the .env file:<br>
-    change the values with your preferred one.
+    change the values to your preference.
 Es: DATAB_NAME="Database_name" DATAB_NAME="WordPress"
-- in the nginx.conf modify "yourwebsite.com"
+- in the 'nginx.conf' file, modify "yourwebsite.com" to your desired website name.
-- this project is meant to run on localhost, so to make it work correctly we have to add this line in the hosts file in our host machine <br>
+- Since this project is meant to run on localhost, add this line in the hosts file in your host machine <br>
   (Substitute "yourwebsite.com" with your website's name) <br>
     127.0.0.1  "yourwebsite.com" <br><br>